typhonjs-fvtt-demo/template-svelte-ts-pf2e/README.md

 12. On reload the basic application will appear instantly as it is rendered in the `ready` Foundry hook from the entry.

 ## Production / release build:
+- Increment the version of your module in `module.json` using [SemVer](https://semver.org/).
 - Commit to GitHub
 - Create a release / GH action will build the package and bundle assets.
   - The following files and folders are included: module.json assets/ dist/ lang/ packs/ LICENSE
   - If necessary modify `.github/workflows/main.yml` to change the bundling process.
+- The built package is now available to directly install from your GitHub account by pasting the following link into manifest URL field in the add-on modules / install module screen: `https://github.com/<YOUR GITHUB USER NAME>/<YOUR REPO>/releases/latest/download/module.json`.

 ## Updating types:
 - `foundry-pf2e` only provides a direct Github install / linked in `package.json`.
 Run `npm update` to get the latest.